craftcms/docs/docs/nitro/2.x/customizing.md

 ## How to Customize Nitro’s Defaults

-Let’s say you’re running another local development environment and the [`portcheck`](commands.md#portcheck) command confirms port 80 (http) is already in use:
+Let’s say you’re running another local development environment and the [`portcheck`](commands.md#portcheck) command confirms port 80 (HTTP) is already in use:

 ```
 $ nitro portcheck 80